 Examples of sp Hybridization:

 - All compounds of beryllium like BeF2, BeH2, BeCl2

-sp2 hybridisation is observed when one s and two p orbitals of the same shell of an atom mix to form 3 equivalent orbital.
+sp2 hybridization is observed when one s and two p orbitals of the same shell of an atom mix to form 3 equivalent orbitals.
 The new orbitals formed are called sp2 hybrid orbitals.

 - sp2 hybridization is also called trigonal hybridization.

 - It involves mixing of one ‘s’ orbital and two ‘p’ orbital’s of equal energy to give a new hybrid orbital known as sp2.

 - A mixture of s and p orbital formed in trigonal symmetry and is maintained at 1200.

 - All the three hybrid orbitals remain in one plane and make an angle of 120° with one another.
 Each of the hybrid orbitals formed has a 33.33% ‘s’ character and 66.66% ‘p’ character.

 - The molecules in which the central atom is linked to 3 atoms and is sp2 hybridized have a triangular planar shape.

 Examples of sp2 Hybridization